MicrosoftDocs/Advertising-docs/BingAds/reporting-service/campaignstatusreportfilter.md

 ---
-title: CampaignStatusReportFilter Value Set ms.service: bing-ads-reporting-service ms.topic: article
+title: CampaignStatusReportFilter Value Set - Reporting ms.service: bing-ads-reporting-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the campaign status values that you can use to filter the report data.
 ---
-# CampaignStatusReportFilter Value Set
+# CampaignStatusReportFilter Value Set - Reporting
 Defines the campaign status values that you can use to filter the report data.
 These values are also used as column values in reports that include campaign status, such as the campaign performance report.

 ## Syntax